kubesphere/website/content/en/docs/application-store/external-apps/deploy-tidb.md

 ### Step 1: Install TiDB Operator CRD

-1. Log in to KubeSphere Web console as `admin`, and use **Kubectl** from the **Toolbox** in the bottom right corner to execute the following command to install TiDB Operator CRD:
+1. Log in to the KubeSphere Web console as `admin`, and use **Kubectl** from the **Toolbox** in the bottom right corner to execute the following command to install TiDB Operator CRD:

    ```bash
    kubectl apply -f https://raw.githubusercontent.com/pingcap/tidb-operator/v1.1.6/manifests/crd.yaml